 In early 2020, NCARB and NOMA conducted a survey exploring impediments throughout early architecture career phases, especially the process of earning a license.
 Through the findings—which are being released in several independent reports—NCARB and NOMA hope to identify areas where underrepresented groups are disproportionately impacted, outline next steps for further study, and propose potential solutions.

-The first report in the Baseline on Belonging study was released earlier in 2021 and highlighted findings specific to the Architectural Experience Program® (AXP®).
+The first report in the Baseline on Belonging study was released in early 2021 and highlighted findings specific to the Architectural Experience Program® (AXP®).
 Now, the Baseline on Belonging study’s second in-depth report is available.

 The Baseline on Belonging: Examination Report offers insights related to the Architect Registration Examination® (ARE®)—specifically regarding how factors like exam cost, firm support, and exam preparation may create unintended impediments on the path to licensure.